tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 ## Introduction

-- Bulletproofs form part of the family of distinct Zero-knowledge (ZK) proof systems, like zk-SNARK, STARK and ZKBoo.
+- Bulletproofs form part of the family of distinct <u>Zero-knowledge (ZK)</u> proof systems, like zk-SNARK, STARK and ZKBoo.
-- ZK proofs designed that a *prover* is able to indirectly verify a statement without providing any information beyond the verification of the statement, example to prove a number is found that solves a cryptographic puzzle and fits the hash value without having to reveal the nonce.
+- ZK proofs are designed that a *prover* is able to indirectly verify a statement without providing any information beyond the verification of the statement, example to prove a number is found that solves a cryptographic puzzle and fits the hash value without having to reveal the <u>nonce</u>.
-- Bulletproofs technology is a Non-interactive ZK (NIZK) proof protocol for general Arithmetic Circuits with very short proofs (arguments of knowledge) without a trusted setup.
-They rely on the Discrete Logarithm (DLP) assumption and are made non-interactive using the Fiat-Shamir Heuristic.
+- Bulletproofs technology is a Non-interactive ZK (NIZK) proof protocol for general <u>Arithmetic Circuits</u> with very short proofs (arguments of knowledge) without a trusted setup.
+They rely on the <u>Discrete Logarithm (DLP)</u> assumption and are made non-interactive using the <u>Fiat-Shamir Heuristic</u>.
-- Bulletproofs Multi-party Computation (MPC) protocol: Distributed proofs of multiple *provers* with secret committed values aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the *verifier*, minimizing rounds of communication.
+- Bulletproofs Multi-party Computation (MPC) protocol: Distributed proofs of multiple *provers* with secret <u>committed values</u> aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the *verifier*, minimizing rounds of communication.
 Secret committed values stay secret.

 +++

-- Essence of Bulletproofs its inner-product algorithm, a proof for two independent *binding* vector Pedersen Commitments (PC).
+- The essence of Bulletproofs is its inner-product algorithm, a proof for two independent *binding* <u>vector Pedersen Commitments (PC)</u>.
 Bulletproofs yield communication-efficient ZK proofs.
 - [Mimblewimble](https://tlu.tarilabs.com/protocols/mimblewimble-1/sources/PITCHME.link.html) (MW) is a blockchain protocol designed for confidential Txs.
-The essence is that a PC to $ 0 $ can be viewed as an Elliptic Curve (EC) Digital Signature Algorithm (ECDSA) public key, and for a valid confidential Tx the difference between outputs, inputs, and transaction fees must be $ 0 ​$.
+The essence is that a PC to the number $ 0 $ can be viewed as an Elliptic Curve (EC) Digital Signature Algorithm (ECDSA) public key, and for a valid confidential Tx the difference between outputs, inputs, and transaction fees must be $ 0 $.
 - A *prover* can sign Txs with the difference of outputs and inputs as the public key.
 Thus a greatly simplified blockchain in which all spent Txs are pruned, and new nodes efficiently validate the entire blockchain without downloading any old spent Txs.
 - MW blockchain consists only of block-headers, remaining UTXOs with range proofs and an unprunable Tx kernel per Tx.
 MW allows Txs to be aggregated before being committed to the blockchain.